Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

-In contrast, explicit knowledge has higher quality and can steadily improve the performance of PLMs.
-Additionally, explicit knowledge is structured, organized, and easier to maintain, expand, and explain.
-Explicit knowledge typically includes semantic web, syntax tree, and KG.
-KG is a widely used knowledge modeling method that represents entities as well as their relations as triples, providing PLMs with clear and interpretable semantic knowledge assistance.
+In light of the limitations posed by poor factual knowledge modeling ability, researchers have proposed incorporating knowledge into PLMs to improve their performance.
 In recent years, various KGPLMs have been proposed, which can be categorized into before-training enhancement, during-training enhancement, and post-training enhancement methods according to the stage at which KGs participate in pre-training, as illustrated in Fig.~\ref{fig:kgplm}.